matthewcrews/ddd-with-fsharp/outline.md

 Q: Do you ever have \$0.0 cost items?
 A: No, those would not be considered StockItems.
 We would call those Gift With Purchase or Samples.
 We resupply those using a different managment system.
-Q: What is the most highest cost item you would ever expect to see?
+Q: What is the highest cost item you would ever expect to see?
 A: Oh, we have had items up to $1,000
 Q: If an item came in with a cost over say $2,000, would you want a warning of some kind?
 A: Well, I don't need an immediate warning but we would probably need a report to find those instances?
-Q: For the sake of this analysis, should I just ignore items with that high of cost?
+Q: For the sake of this analysis, should I exclude items with that high of cost?
 A: Yes, we would not want to make a purchasing recommendation with an errant cost in the system

 ---